Bogyung Kim

 Does college financial aid generate benefits beyond the direct recipient?
 This paper investigates the intra-household spillover effects of Georgia’s HOPE and Zell Miller Scholarship on the postsecondary enrollment of younger siblings.
 Using student-level administrative records from a school district linked to the National Student Clearinghouse data, I employ a regression discontinuity design centered on each scholarship’s GPA eligibility thresholds.
 I contribute the evidence of financial aid spillovers on nonrecipients’ college enrollment and extend the literature on sibling spillovers by showing how reducing the cost of college for one child can shape the younger sibling’s college decisions.

-HOPE vs. Zell Miller: Impacts on College Enrollment, Persistence, and Completion
+The Role of Georgia's HOPE Scholarship on College Enrollment, Persistence, and Completion

 Full-Day Kindergarten Mandates and Child Maltreatment